 Meetings

-• First Information Meeting: Held online in two sessions on 26 September 2024.
+- First Information Meeting: Held online in two sessions on 26 September 2024.

-• Second Information Meeting: Hosted by the OECD on 10 October 2024, as part of the 3rd OECD Sustainable Buildings Roundtable.
+- Second Information Meeting: Hosted by the OECD on 10 October 2024, as part of the 3rd OECD Sustainable Buildings Roundtable.

-• Institutionalization of ICBC: Achieved on 20 November 2024 at COP29 during the High-Level Roundtable on Green Construction, Energy Efficiency in Buildings, and Climate Resilience.
+- Institutionalization of ICBC: Achieved on 20 November 2024 at COP29 during the High-Level Roundtable on Green Construction, Energy Efficiency in Buildings, and Climate Resilience.
 Ministers and high representatives from Brazil, Estonia, France, the UK, Kenya, Lithuania, Tanzania, Uganda, and others participated in the event.
 You can download the summary report or watch the event recording below.
+For more on the session, including the agenda and further resources, please click here.

-Watch again the ICBC Inauguration at COP29
+Watch the ICBC Inauguration at COP29

 How to Join

 Countries interested in officially joining ICBC and endorsing the Déclaration de Chaillot are required to complete the following steps.
 For any additional information or questions, please contact the GlobalABC Secretariat at [email protected], ensuring to include "ICBC" in the email subject line.

-Download and complete the Endorsement Template
+- Download and complete the Endorsement Template to become a member of ICBC (only for governments)

 The template is available in English, French, Spanish, and Portuguese.